We Discuss Whether or Not HGTV Remodeling Shows Are Realistic

 In fact on Linkedin kitchen forums and at industry events nearly all kitchen designers and remodelers routinely complain about how misleading HGTV renovation shows are.
 Professionals believe that these shows make our lives harder.

 If you enjoy HGTV reality remodels think of them as simply entertainment.
 Your kitchen designer and general contractor will breath a sigh of relief.
-And if you hire competent professionals for your kitchen renovation you can expect no HGTV type surprises.
+If you hire competent professionals for your kitchen renovation you can expect no HGTV type surprises.

 As my favorite TV chef would say at the end of her show …